 All information must be typed and aligned within the data fields.
 Please do not stamp, handwrite, or use correction fluid.
-For complete instructions please refer to the detailed instructions for completing both the CMS HCFA 1500 and UB04 claims forms.
+For detailed instructions for completing both the CMS HCFA 1500 and UB-04 claim forms, please use the links below.